-Receivables mainly consist of sales tax refunds due from the governments of Canada.
+Receivables mainly consist of sales tax refunds due from the governments of Canada and cost recoveries receivable.

 Currency risk

 The Company operates mainly in Canada and holds a subsidiary in Ghana.
 The Company mitigates its exposure to foreign currency risk by minimizing the amount of funds in currencies other than the Canadian dollar.
 The Company does not undertake currency hedging activities but continuously monitors its exposure to foreign exchange risk to determine if any mitigation strategies warrant consideration.